jay-johnson/docker-rails-app/README.md

-## Rails Application that has extend hooks for use with Docker and Travis
+## Rails app with internal container hooks for Docker and Travis

+This repository is an example for showing how to setup a local developer rails application running in a container

 ### Install